 The commercial office component of the development aspires to a NABERS Energy rating of 5 stars in design.
 Achievement of this is to be demonstrated through energy modelling of the building's performance to assess the effectiveness of the building envelope and services efficiency.

 4.5 Materials and Waste

-The project where practical will take best practice guidelines from Green Star Design & As-Built v1.3 to inform the design and development of material and waste strategies namely:
+The project where practical will take best practice guidelines from Green Star Buildings v1 to inform the design and development of material and waste strategies.